 When you are selecting plants for your garden or backyard, it is important to know your hardiness zone and choose plants that thrive there.
 The U.S. Department of Agriculture divides the country into hardiness zones 1 through 12, based on the winter temperature in the different regions.

 Plants that are hardy in Zone 1 accept the coldest temperatures, while plants in the higher zones only survive in warmer areas.
-USDA Zone 8 covers most of the Pacific Northwest and a great swath of the South, including Texas and Florida.
+USDA Zone 8 covers most of the Pacific Northwest and a great swath of the American South, including Texas and Florida.
 Read on to learn about plants that grow well in Zone 8.

 Growing Plants in Zone 8

-If you live in Zone 8, your region has mild winters with the low temperatures between 10 and 20 degrees Fahrenheit (10 and -6 C.).
+If you live in Zone 8, your region has mild winters with the low temperatures between 10 and 20 degrees F. (10 and -6 C.).
 Most Zone 8 areas have temperate summer climates with cooler nights and a long growing season.
 This combination allows for lovely flowers and thriving vegetable plots.

 Zone 8 Gardening Tips for Vegetables

 Here are a few gardening tips for growing vegetables.
 When you are growing plants in Zone 8, you can plant most of the familiar garden vegetables, sometimes even twice a year.